Yoga For Healthy Digestive System:

 Padottasana Steps:

-- Repeat this for three to five times.
+2. Repeat this three to five times.

 After that, do the same with the left leg and with both legs later.